djain106/chess/README.md

-A simpel version of chess written in python.
+A simple version of chess written in python.